sams222/Hangman-Game/README.md

 ## Instructions

-To play the game.
-Download the "Main" folder and run the .exe file.
+To play the game download the newest release and run the setup manager.